French startup EfficientIP secures $11M from Jolt Capital to fight DDoS attacks – TechCrunch

-French startup, EfficientIP, a network security and automation specialist, has secured an $11 million Series B investment from Jolt Capital in Paris.
+French startup EfficientIP, a network security and automation specialist, has secured an $11 million Series B investment from Jolt Capital in Paris.
 The investment will drive international expansion.

-EfficientIP’s software discovers the DNS issues which are the primary cause of DDoS attacks.
+EfficientIP’s software discovers the DNS issues, which are the primary cause of DDoS attacks.
 These are typically the largest types of attacks.

-It’s platform is designed to make the IP infrastructure foundation more reliable, agile and secure.
+Its platform is designed to make the IP infrastructure foundation more reliable, agile and secure.

 David Williamson, CEO of EfficientIP commented, “Today’s investment will enable us to accelerate our expansion on a global scale.
 The market opportunity for DDI solutions is growing, and we look forward to capitalizing by increasing our sales force to meet current demand, and driving further innovation that really matters to continue satisfying tomorrow’s customer needs.
 Given Jolt Capital’s strong record in scaling tech companies globally, they are the ideal partner to support this growth phase.”